tfulanchan/kau-docs/docs/486/ch7.md

 ### Two Types of Innovation: Sustaining vs. Disruptive Innovation

-Different from the classification of innovations into autonomous and systemic innovations when examining the suitability of different organizational models and designs in the last chapter, Christensen classified innovations into two categories along a different dimension: sustaining innovations and disruptive innovations.
+Different from the classification of innovations into autonomous and systemic innovations when examining the suitability of different organizational models and designs in the last chapter, Christensen classified innovations into two categories along a different dimension: **sustaining innovations** and **disruptive innovations**.

 The nature of the innovation determines whether established companies or new entrants eventually win the competitive war in the market.